Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 Election law

 The Elections (Jersey) Law 2002 governs the conduct of elections.
-There will be some amendments to the law before the 2026 Election.
-The main points in the current law are -
+The main points are -

 Article 24(3C)(b) is particularly significant as it was an innovation and one that is uncommon in other jurisdictions.
-It provides that where an election would otherwise be uncontested then there is an election in which electors can vote for or against the nominated candidate or candidates.
+It provides that where an election would otherwise be uncontested then there is an election in which electors can vote for the nominated candidate or candidates or for “none of the above”.

-The Connétables (Jersey) Law 2008 makes provision for the election of constables (connétables), largely replicating the provisions for the election of deputies.
+The Connétables (Jersey) Law 2008 makes provision for the election of constables (connétables), largely replicating the provisions for the election of deputies and senators.

 The Public Elections (Expenditure and Donations) (Jersey) Law 2014 governs election expenditure and donations to parties and candidates.
 The key provisions are –